AsharAftab20056/Virat-Kohli-Dashboard/README.md

-# Virat Kohli Career Statistics ñ Live Power BI Dashboard
+# Virat Kohli Career Statistics ‚Äì Live Power BI Dashboard

 ## Dashboard Pic

 ![Dashboard Screenshot](dashboard/dashboard_screenshot.PNG)

 ## Overview
-This project presents **Virat Kohliís year-wise cricket performance** across all formats ó **Test, ODI, T20I, and IPL** ó in an **interactive Power BI dashboard**.
+This project presents **Virat Kohli‚Äôs year-wise cricket performance** across all formats ‚Äî **Test, ODI, T20I, and IPL** ‚Äî in an **interactive Power BI dashboard**.

 The data is **kept live** through an automated pipeline that uses web scraping to update a Google Sheet, which is then connected to Power BI for real-time refresh.